-Leasehold land under finance leases

-Buildings

-Leasehold improvements

-Furniture, fixtures and equipment

-Motor vehicles

-Over the lease terms

-15% - 331/3%

-25%
+• Leasehold land under finance leases Over the lease terms • Buildings 4% • Leasehold improvements Over the lease terms • Furniture, fixtures and equipment $15\% - 33^{1/3}\%$ • Motor vehicles 25%

 Where parts of an item of property, plant and equipment have different useful lives, the cost of that item is allocated on a reasonable basis among the parts and each part is depreciated separately.
 Residual values, useful lives and the depreciation method are reviewed, and adjusted if appropriate, at least at each financial year end.